grimbough/anaconda-download-stats/README.md

 ## Singularity image

 The **singularity** folder provides a Singularity definition file to create a Singularity image containing R and the Tidyverse packages alongside an installation of Apache Arrow and the apache-arrow R package.
-The apache-arrow packge provides functionailty for reading parqet files, and this image is used as the base for reading the download files.
+The apache-arrow package provides functionality for reading parquet files, and this image is used as the base for reading the download files.